Apply for Exam | Exam Info | Recertification | Benefits | Procedures | Cost

 CategoryPointsMaximumDocumentation

-Training2 points per day4 pointsProof of attendance (certificate, badge or letter from training company on its letterhead) and a copy of the course outline
+Training or Workshop2 points per day4 pointsProof of attendance (certificate or letter from training company on its letterhead) and a copy of the course outline

-Employment3 points per year6 pointsLetter from employer, on company letterhead, with title of signer shown
+Employment2 points per year4 pointsLetter from employer, on company letterhead, with title of signer shown

-Conference Attendance2 points per conference day4 pointsProof of attendance (certificate, badge or letter from conference organizer on its letterhead) and copy of program
+Conference Attendance1 point per day3 pointsProof of attendance (certificate, badge or letter from conference organizer on its letterhead) and copy of program

 Criteria of Acceptability